 At the Little Blue House, we encourage students to believe in something bigger than themselves…

-While LBHM is an ecumenical ministry supported by local Christian and Unitarian churches, we are not committed to evangelizing any particular creed or belief.
-We are invested instead in creating a space that encourages deep belief of all kinds and uplifts the values of grace, justice, and compassion.
+While the LBH is an interfaith organization supported by local Christian and Unitarian churches, we are not committed to evangelizing any particular creed or belief.
+We are invested instead in creating a space that encourages deep belief of all kinds and uplifts the values of grace, social justice, and compassion.